You don't ski but you love the mountains in winter? And you would like to know ten villages in the Alps to enjoy winter without skiing?

 Here, nature dominates, so for your activities, we will mainly offer hiking or snowshoeing.

-Since Bonneval on Arc, we will go back up the Arc valley on foot or on snowshoes, towards the Ecot, a lost hamlet buried under snow in winter but in a very sunny position, and beyond the Ecot you can discover other calm, flat valleys, nestled between the mountains and under a pure blue sky.
+From Bonneval on Arc, we will go back up the Arc valley on foot or on snowshoes, towards the Ecot, a lost hamlet buried under snow in winter but in a very sunny position, and beyond the Ecot you can discover other calm, flat valleys, nestled between the mountains and under a pure blue sky.

-Since Bessan, it's the whole valley of Avérole awaiting you.
+From Bessan, it's the whole valley of Avérole awaiting you.
 Solitude, silence and candor will envelop you in a cozy atmosphere during your walk.

 A Bonneval sur Arc, outdoor activities await you, for an invigorating and stress-free stay.